Politics of Cuba: Committees for the Defense of the Revolution

 The Committees for the Defense of the Revolution is a network of neighborhood organizations across Cuba of which most Cubans are members.
 The organizations are designed to put medical, educational or other campaigns into national effect, and to report "counter-revolutionary" activity.
 It is the duty of the CDR officials to know the political activities of each person in their respective blocks.

 Political parties and elections

-Suffrage is non-compulsory and is afforded to Cuban citizens who have resided for two years on the island.
-Such citizens must be aged over sixteen years, must not have been found guilty of a criminal offense, and cannot be mentally handicapped.
-Cubans living abroad are denied the right to vote.
-The national elections for the 612 members of the National Assembly of People's Power are held according to this system and the precepts of the 1976 Constitution.
+Suffrage is automatically afforded to Cuban citizens who have resided in Cuba for at least two years and are at least sixteen years old.
+Those legally declared "mentally handicapped" or who are serving time in prison cannot exercise this right.
+Cubans who live abroad for personal reasons for more than 24 consecutive months lose their right to vote.
+The national elections for the 470 members of the National Assembly of People's Power are held according to this system and the precepts of the 1976 Constitution.

-Under the system, neighbors meet to propose the candidates to the Municipal Assemblies in a public, show of hands vote.
-The candidates do not present a political platform, but only their resumes.
-No political party, not even the Communist Party of Cuba, is permitted to nominate or campaign for any candidate.
-The municipal candidates elected in each neighborhood then elect the Municipal Assembly members.
-In turn, the Municipal Assembly members elect the Provincial Assembly members, who in turn elect the national Assembly members.
-A direct vote is then cast to decide whether the decanted members that appear in the final step need to be ratified.